West Charlotte High School: Athletics

-West Charlotte is affiliated with the North Carolina High School Athletic Association (NCHSAA).
+West Charlotte is affiliated with the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+It is a part of the Meck Power Six 7A/8A Conference.
 Their team name is the "Lions" with their school colors being maroon and gold.
 The marching band is one of the best known extracurricular activities at West Charlotte.
 They have performed at a bowl game every year since 2004, when they debuted at the Sugar Bowl.
 WC's stadium is called Jack Martin Stadium.

-West Charlotte's main rivals are Independence High School and Harding University High School.
+West Charlotte's main rivals are West Mecklenburg High School and Harding University High School.